Site Map for Retire in North San Diego County, California Website Retire in North San Diego County Home Page Contact Us

 Summer cooling- Our summers are mild (especially in the Coastal and Near-Coast regions) and the relative humidity is usually low and therefore your summer cooling bills may be lower than those in warmer climates

-Water- $1.98/CuFtX100.
+Water- $2.63 customer charge plus $4.24/CuFtX100.
 This is the price in one water district.
 Other water districts may have different prices.

 Sewer and Trash- Highly dependent upon where you live in No. S.D.
-County.
+County, we pay $31.19 for sewer and $18.74 for trash per month.

 Satellite and Cable TV- Prices start at around $40/month.
-A $55/month bill is probably more typical. if your want more information, please contact the suppliers directly:
+A $115/month bill is probably more typical. if you want more information, please contact the suppliers for your area:

-Direct TV Dish Network Cox Digital Cable Timer-Warner
+Direct TV Dish Network Cox Digital Cable Spectrum

 GASOLINE